Lagor31/rustberrypi/README.md

-## Bases off of the excellent tutorial by Andre Richter
+## Based off of the excellent tutorial by Andre Richter
 https://github.com/rust-embedded/rust-raspberrypi-OS-tutorials